 Persimmon Spice Sheet Cake with Maple Frosting says "Move over pumpkin!"
 Persimmon is the new pumpkin spice this fall!
 This is an easy, fall dessert option and an easy alternative to a 3 layer cake for Christmas dinner.
 Fuyu and Hachiya persimmons are not alike but both can be used to make this old-fashioned cake.

 I love how you can see little bits of persimmon in this sheet cake.
-The walnuts are optional if they are not your thing.
+The walnuts are optional if they are not your thing and even trade out with pecans.
 You can substitute vanilla extract for the maple syrup if you prefer.
-Simple goodness.

 Persimmon-spice is the new pumpkin-spice so feel free to try them in all your pumpkin recipes and let me know how you like them.